Plymouth Marjon University

 Plymouth Marjon University, commonly referred to as Marjon, is the trading name of the University of St Mark and St John, a university based primarily on a single campus on the northern edge of Plymouth, Devon, United Kingdom.
 Formerly named University College Plymouth St Mark & St John, the institution was awarded full university status in 2013.

-The Acting Vice-Chancellor of the university is Professor Michelle Jones, with Professor Claire Taylor recently announced as the permanent replacement for the role.
+The Vice-Chancellor of the university since 2023 is Professor Claire Taylor.

 History

-The university's history dates back to the foundation by the National Society (now National Society for Promoting Religious Education) of the constituent London colleges of St John's College in Battersea, London (1840) and St Mark's College in Chelsea, London (1841).
+The university's history dates back to the foundation of its predecessor colleges in London, St John's College and St Mark's College.
 The former chapel of St Mark's College, designed by Edward Blore is on the Fulham Road, Chelsea, and is now a private residence.

-St Mark's College was founded upon the beliefs of The Reverend Derwent Coleridge, son of the poet Samuel Taylor Coleridge, its first principal: that its primary purpose was to widen the educational horizons of its students.
+St Mark's College in Chelsea was founded by the National Society (now National Society for Promoting Religious Education) in 1841.
+Its first principal, The Reverend Derwent Coleridge, son of the poet Samuel Taylor Coleridge, emphasised the study of Latin and worship in the college chapel.
 During the First World War, St Mark's College was requisitioned by the War Office to create the 2nd London General Hospital, a facility for the Royal Army Medical Corps to treat military casualties.

-St John's College was established by Sir James Kay-Shuttleworth, together with Edward Carleton Tufnell, as a teacher training institution.
+Battersea Training College was established in Old Battersea House in 1840 by Sir James Kay-Shuttleworth, together with Edward Carleton Tufnell, as a private teacher training institution.
+Kay-Shuttleworth transferred the college to the National Society in 1843.
+The college was renamed as St John's College, Battersea in around 1879.

 These colleges merged in 1923, establishing a single institution in Chelsea as the College of St Mark & St John.
-In 1973 came the move to Plymouth due to the college outgrowing the Chelsea campus.
+In 1973, the move to Plymouth came due to the college outgrowing the Chelsea campus.

 In 1991 the college became affiliated to the University of Exeter, which accredited it to run undergraduate and postgraduate programmes leading to degree awards of the University of Exeter, and in 2007, gained University College status, as the University College Plymouth St Mark & St John.
 It was awarded full university status as Plymouth Marjon University in 2013.

 Campus

 The university campus is located several miles north of Plymouth city centre, next to Derriford Hospital.
-Residential accommodation is provided, with all first-year students guaranteed a place.
+Residential accommodation is provided, and all first-year students are guaranteed a place.
 In 2013 a major investment programme in campus facilities was completed, with new sport and exercise science laboratories, extensive indoor and outdoor sports provision, a theatre, a media centre and a music studio.